Shahid-Mo/Shahid-Mo.github.io/content/posts/multi_GPU_training.md

 ## DDP (Distributed Data Parallel)

-basically ddp is quite easy, most of the effort of ddp lies in making efficient in actula production, dealing wiht race conditions etc...
+conceptually, ddp is quite simple, most of the effort of ddp lies in making efficient in actual production, dealing wiht race conditions etc...

 ## Pipeline model parallelism